SpaceEllya/rsschool-cv/cv.md

 # About Me

-I am a computer science student and I have an unconventional way of thinking that helps me create good websites.
+I'm a computer science student and I have an unconventional way of thinking that helps me create good websites.
 I worked freelance as a web designer, so I understand well how to please the client.
-I am easy to learn, sociable and always try to do everything down to the smallest detail.
-I am a purposeful person, ready to develop my skills day by day.
+I'm easy to learn, sociable and always try to do everything down to the smallest detail.
+I'm a purposeful person, ready to develop my skills day by day.

 # Skills